 We neither read nor accept submissions on Submittable in the months of April, August, and December.

-The reading window for Issue 3 runs from September 1 to November 30, for intended print release in January/February 2023.
+The reading window for Issue 4 runs from January 1 to March 31, for intended print release in May/June 2023.
 Please visit https://www.lakeshoreliterary.com/review for a full list of our editorial guidelines.

 - We don't mandate a specific theme or voice.
 We're most interested in compelling content that's tightly written without unnecessary forays into the esoteric.
 We'd rather encounter deep yet subtle expressions of the craft instead of yet another regurgitation of the sociopolitical zeitgeist.